Design history · Conceptual poster design

 1984

-Poster of a woman's eye structured around the Droste effect, the recursive image device in which a picture contains a smaller version of itself, receding indefinitely.
-Fukuda applied this to portraiture, nesting the same eye composition inside the pupil so the image contracts towards a vanishing point.
-The work belongs to a series of 1980s investigations into optical recursion that ran alongside his poster and sculpture practice.
+Poster structured around the Droste effect — the optical device in which a picture contains a progressively smaller version of itself, receding towards a vanishing point.
+Fukuda applied it to a woman's eye: the same eye composition nests inside the pupil, then inside that pupil again.
+The image contracts without end.
+The work belongs to an extended 1980s investigation into optical recursion that ran alongside his poster and sculpture practice, and is held in the permanent collection of MoMA.

 Amnesty International 1985